SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_impFiles.md

 ### Format of Impedance boundary condition file

-Impedance boundary conditions are defined through the **Qhistor.dat** file where the flow rate time history at each face is specifiedd and the **impt.dat** files containing impedance data.
+Impedance boundary conditions are defined through the **Qhistor.dat** file where the flow rate time history at each face is specified and the **impt.dat** files containing impedance data.
 These two files must be present in the folder with all others solver files when executing **svSolver**.

 The **Qhistor.dat** file has the following format: